 This cultivar has a sweet, tangy taste.
 Clementine has a deep orange color with roughly 14 sections of flesh interior.
 The skin is smooth and glossy with a pleasant aroma that will give you a refreshing feeling.

-Clementine oranges are available with or without seeds that are perfect for making desserts.
-These oranges are small, acid-less, and easy to peel, so many children love enjoying these fruits.
+Clementine oranges are small, acid-less, and easy to peel, so many children love enjoying these fruits.
+Seedless ones are particularly perfect for making juices and desserts.

 Clementine shares some similarities with Tangerine orange, but it has a smaller size with a brighter color.
 The skin is thinner and smoother compared to Tangerine.
 Clementine has a flat spot on both the top and the bottom.